itspangler/geospatial-humanities-s2025/src/labs/lab01/assessing-the-terrain.md

 ## 1. Preparing your workspace

-Before starting a GIS project, you <span class="key">must</span> set up a workspace.
+Before starting a mapping project, you <span class="key">must</span> set up a workspace.
 By "workspace," I mean a dedicated folder on your computer where you'll store your project files.
 Creating a sensible workspace structure is a love letter to your future self.
 By the end of the term, you will have downloaded many gigabytes of spatial data, created at least a dozen ArcGIS Pro projects, and produced hundreds—maybe even thousands—of derivative spatial data files.
 Practicing disciplined file organization from the start is an important part of setting yourself up for success in this course (and in any situation where you're working with lots of data).

 ### Choosing a workspace location